For the ACRM 2020 Virtual Annual Conference

 Q: Is it possible to record my session before registering for the conference?

 A: Yes!
-Please record your session as soon as possible and please remember the early bird deadline expires 30 June.
+Please record your session as soon as possible and no later than 14 September.

 CONTENT UPLOAD AND RECORDING